 Test methods used for the analysis of supplement products/ingredients are accredited to ISO 17025, a globally recognized standard relating to laboratories and test procedures - LGC has held accreditation since 2003.
 To achieve such accreditation, LGC conducts extensive validation analysis to assess matrix, compound and detection performance, before adding any substances to its core screening programs.
 Within the UK (LGC Fordham), accreditation is granted by UKAS (the United Kingdom Accreditation Service - laboratory number 1187).
 Within the US (LGC Lexington), accreditation is granted by A2LA (the American Association for Laboratory Accreditation - certificate no. 3244.01).

-As a doping control laboratory, LGC works directly with sports authorities, national anti-doping organizations and national governing bodies worldwide.
+As a supplement testing and doping control laboratory, LGC works directly with sports authorities, national anti-doping organizations and national governing bodies worldwide.
 Providing advice and expert support, LGC is able to represent the views of partners and assist in the shaping of future regulation.

-Informed Choice tests sports supplement products for a wide range of substances banned in sport.
+Informed Choice performs dietary supplement testing for a wide range of substances banned in sport.

 Over the last 15 years, LGC has shaped its screening program for Informed Choice by conducting surveillance analysis and research in order to assess supplement contamination and the emergence of new threats within the supplement industry.
 LGC works closely with a number of key stakeholders within the anti-doping community and supplement industry, to ensure that screening programs remain at the forefront of risk management.

 LGC's supplement testing lab currently tests over 22,000 samples each year for in excess of 250 substances that are considered a risk in relation to supplement contamination.
 Screening procedures include, but are not limited to, compounds such as anabolic agents, stimulants, narcotics, beta-2 agonists, diuretics and new and evolving threats such as SARM's, vaptans and PPAR's etc.